List of Courage the Cowardly Dog characters: Muriel Bagge

 Muriel Bagge is Courage's owner and Eustace's wife.
-She is an elderly, overweight, kind, hard-working Scottish woman who took Courage in when he was an abandoned puppy.
+She is a plump, kind, hardworking Scottish elderly woman who took Courage in when he was an abandoned puppy.
 Muriel often carries a rolling pin that she hits Eustace with whenever he harasses Courage.
 She also likes tea and usually tends to her garden, as well as being an accomplished sitar player.
 Muriel also has a great fondness for cooking; however, her recipes tend to include an excessive amount of vinegar, much to the distaste of both her dog and husband.
 Most of all, she loves sitting in her rocking chair with Courage on her lap and watching television.
 Due to her kindness and sweet nature, Muriel is an easy (and often attractive) target for villains.
 The crossover movie Straight Outta Nowhere: Scooby-Doo!
 Meets Courage the Cowardly Dog was White’s final role before she died of liver cancer in 2021.